 Despite these encouraging findings, the clinical use of butterbur has been significantly curtailed by post-marketing reports of hepatotoxicity, even with PA-free preparations, leading several European regulatory agencies to withdraw or restrict the marketing authorisation of butterbur-containing products (Wider et al., 2015; Rajapakse & Pringsheim, 2016).
 The mechanism of hepatotoxicity in PA-free preparations remains incompletely understood; residual trace amounts of PAs or idiosyncratic reactions to other constituents have been proposed.
 As a consequence, many current headache guidelines have either downgraded their recommendation for butterbur or removed it from preventive therapy protocols pending further safety clarification.

 6.3 Ginger (Zingiber officinale)

+Described under Ayurveda stream but lacks ayurveda description, properties and more trails are available on Ayurveda Research Portal….try to in cooperate them

 Zingiber officinale Roscoe, the common ginger plant of the Zingiberaceae family, is among the most widely used medicinal plants globally and occupies a prominent place in the management of nausea, inflammation, and pain across numerous traditional medicine systems.
 Its analgesic and anti-inflammatory properties are attributable to a complex array of bioactive phytochemicals, principally the gingerols—particularly 6-gingerol, 8-gingerol, and 10-gingerol—and their dehydration products, the shogaols, which are formed upon drying or heating (Maghbooli et al., 2014).
 Paradols and zingerone are additional bioactive phenols with demonstrated pharmacological activity.